Takahiro-Itazuri/my-survey-slides/PITCHME.md

 <div class="container">
   <div class="col">
     <u><b>Abstract</b></u><br>
     One of the main barriers to immersivity during object manipulation in virtual reality is the lack of realisitc haptic feedback.
-Our new devices have 3 purely translational degrees o freedom, making them particularly well suited for rendering forces that act in multiple directions during object manipulation, such as weight, friction, and stiffness.<br>
+Our new devices have 3 purely translational degrees of freedom, making them particularly well suited for rendering forces that act in multiple directions during object manipulation, such as weight, friction, and stiffness.<br>
     <u><b>Contribution</b></u><br>
     <ul>
       <li>We developed fingertip devices to investigate how cutaneous skin deformation could contribute to a compelling, immersive haptics experience for virtual reality without bulk of trasitional kinesthetic haptic devices.</li>